phekev/N-Gram_Parser/README.md

    (6) Print out current parameters
    (7) Quit

-Option 5 will execute the ngram parser
+Option 5 will execute the ngram parser - if the correct parameters are not entered you will be prompted to enter them.

 Ngrams are stored as an object of type NGram in an array These objects have two fields: